minimaxir/textgenrnn/weights/README.md

 # textgenrnn Weights

-Here are a pretrained weights for the textgenrnn, trained for 500 epochs on the corresponding dataset in `/datasets`.
+Here are pretrained weights which can be loaded into textgenrnn, each trained for 500 epochs on the corresponding dataset in `/datasets`.